mickeydarrenlau/cutter/readme.md

 #  Cutter

-This is my own javascript URL shorter, made with just html/css/javascript and [Jsonbox.io](https://jsonbox.io) (to save the URL and releted data for 30 days);
+A javascript URL shorter, made with just html/css/javascript and [Jsonbox.io](https://jsonbox.io) (to save the URL and releted data for 30 days);

  ## Demo
 > [